maliahavlicek/what2do2day/readme.md

 ## UX
 ### Strategy
-The first step of any UX Project is defining business goals of a project.
+Before launching any website, business partners want to know how they can earn money and if there is a need or demand for the project.
+Defining business goals of a project from the standpoint of an external user as well as site owners helps you evaluate possible return on investment.

 Upon reading the suggested projects for the Data Centric Milestone Project, I came up with 2 ideas:

 1.Texting Translator:
 > External Goals
->  -  Lookup definitions so you know what LOL and MILF means before determining if you need to have  serious talk with your children
+>  - Lookup definitions so you know what LOL and MILF means before determining if you need to have a serious talk with your children
+>  - Find out what your savvy friend means rather than embarrassing yourself by asking your clueless parents
+>  - Correct poor definitions by providing a new one and down voting the older definitions so people are better informed
 >
 > Site Owner's Goals
 >  - Publish T-shirts, & stickers mugs for benign but up to date trends
 >
 > Features
->   - Forms that allows users to Add , Edit , Delete, Search Texting Terms
+>   - Create an app that allows users to upload Texting Terms, definitions
->   - Up and Down voting if Definition is Good, BAD, AWFUL
+>   - Allow users to Up and Down voting if Definition is Accurate or not.
+>   - Create back end code to manage:
+>     - Terms
+>     - Definitions
+>     - Votes
+>   - Search, allow users to search terms for a texting phrase they are unfamiliar with
 >   - Metrics about what words were search for the most so owner can Stock Online store accordingly

 2.What2Do2Day:
 > External Goals
 >  - Find something safe for your kids to do near home
 >  - Find something that's interesting to me with others I know when mom and dad take away my electronics
->  - Bring Attention to business or organization by being involved in teh community
+>  - Bring Attention to your business or organization by being involved in the community
 > Site Owner's Goal
->  - Earn $ from affiliate links to businesses that post their places on site when links lead to online sales
+>  - Earn money from affiliate links to businesses that post their places on site when links lead to online sales
->  - Track most popular activities on site to score some $ from ads
+>  - Track most popular activities on site to score some money from ads
 > Features
 >  - Create an app that allows users to upload details about places to do things with kids.
 Main objects are Places and Events tied to them
 >  - Allow users to write reviews about places and rate them